wishonia/wishonia/public/globalSolutions/1-percent-treaty/1-percent-treaty.md

 - The relative balance of power would remain unchanged.
 So, despite spending less on the military, they would be at no greater relative risk of being murdered by another country.
 - The entire world would benefit from the resulting health advances and cures for diseases.

-3. Therefore, it is clearly in your rational self-interest to sign this treaty requesting that all nations to cooperate in this endeavor.
-By contributing a infinitesimal portion of their military budgets, they can help unlock revolutionary health benefits for their own citizens and the world at large.
+1. Therefore, it is clearly in your rational self-interest to sign this treaty requesting that all nations to cooperate in this endeavor.
+By contributing a infinitesimal portion of their military budgets, they can help unlock health benefits for their own citizens and the world at large.

 ## How it Works: